digitalmacgyver/viblio_classification/README.md

 3. Partition the MTurk positives into two sets based on the source video, one for training, and one for testing.

-4. Generate features for positive images of A.
+4. Generate features for positive mturk training images from step 3.

 5. Prepare complete training set from positive training images of A and prior existing images which are negatives for A.